Nanatsuu/Nanatsuu/README.md

 - **Unique Enemies:** Including a ghost enemy that can pass through players and requires skillful combat to defeat.
 - **Dynamic Mechanics:** Smooth animations, haptic feedback, and an engaging progression system.

 This project highlights my skills in **team management, enemy behavior developer, marketing, and debugging**.
-It’s a labor of love, and I can’t wait to share it with the world.

 #### 📖 **Upcoming Cookbook Project: Sharing My Recipes**
 As someone who loves experimenting in the kitchen, I’m starting a **cookbook project** to share my favorite recipes.